hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileAppendTransactionBody"></a>

 ### FileAppendTransactionBody
- Append the given contents to the end of the file.
-If a file is too big to create with a single FileCreateTransaction, then it can be created with the first part of its contents, and then appended multiple times to create the entire file.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |